ancasimon/ClinkedIn/README.md

 ClinkedIn was our second group project, helping us incorporate all we had learned about Linq, Collections, and API calls in one assignment.

 ## Individual Contributions
-My individual contributions included the ability to view an inmate's friends as well as the friends of any one of her current friends, the ability to add and remove a friend, the ability for wardens to create their warden user records and to see all inmates and their data, as well as the ability for each inmate to see her sentence details - start date, end date, and remaining days in the clinker!
+My individual contributions included:
+* the ability to view an inmate's friends
+* the ability to see the friends of any one of an inmate's current friends
+* the ability to add and remove a friend
+* the ability for wardens to create their warden user records and to see all inmates and their data
+* the ability for each inmate to see her sentence details - start date, end date, and remaining days in the clinker!

 ## Lessons Learned
 I enjoyed learning to use Postman and the ease it brought to demoing our API calls.
 As a team, we continued to improve our mob programming skills.